For related history see: Department of Public Safety

 Revenues collected from fuel taxes, motor carrier fees, motor vehicle registration fees, vehicle license taxes and other miscellaneous fees are used to build and operate the state’s transportation systems.

-Laws 1927, Chapter 2, 4th Special Session abolished the Office of the State Engineer and created the Arizona Highway Department and the Highway Code.
+Laws 1927, 4th Special Session, Chapter 2 abolished the Office of the State Engineer and created the Arizona Highway Department and the Highway Code.
 The Highway Department was responsible for all matters regarding the state’s highways.
 The law also created the Arizona Highway Commission to oversee the Highway Department and appoint the State Highway Engineer.
 The newly created Department included a Division of Motor Vehicles, the State Highway Fund, and the “Rules of the Road.”
-The act was treated as an emergency measure similar to the 1912 law and was effective immediately.
+The act was an emergency measure, similar to the 1912 law and became effective immediately.

 Laws 1931, Chapter 104 created the Arizona Highway Patrol as a division of the Arizona Highway Department to patrol the state’s highways at all times, enforce highway laws, and investigate accidents.

 Laws 1950, Chapter 45 created the State Aviation Authority, responsible for aviation laws, safety, and airports.

 Laws 1962, Chapter 51 created the Arizona Department of Aeronautics.
 While this measure changed the name of the State Aviation Authority to the Arizona Department of Aeronautics, the powers and functions remained basically the same.

 Laws 1968, Chapter 209 created the Department of Public Safety and moved all powers and duties of the Arizona Highway Patrol into the new department.
 For more information, see the history of the Department of Public Safety.